datarobot-community/custom-models/CONTRIBUTING.md

 ## Making a pull request

-Please Communicate directly with Thodoris Petropoulos and Matthew Cohen above to request any changes to the repository.
-Given the sensitive nature of API Keys, we want to make sure no API key gets leaked because of a PR.
+Due to security concerns (API Keys leaking by mistake), please communicate directly with [Thodoris Petropoulos](https://github.com/TheoPetropoulos) and/or [Matthew Cohen](https://github.com/mcohenmcohen) to request any changes in this repository.

 ## Responding to issues and pull requests